joedenson/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model -> an object representation of the html elements of a webpage.
+It gives us an interface that with which we can interact with and manipulate the page, changing document structure, content, and styling.

 2. What is an event?

+Every interaction a user has with a site.

 3. What is an event listener?

+A method used to keep listen for events or actions taken on an element.
+When an event happens on that element we can do something about it.

 4. Why would we convert a NodeList into an Array?

+To get access to all of the methods available on arrays.

 5. What is a component?

+Building blocks that allow us to create reusable (DRY) html, css and javascript code for programs.

 ### Git Set up